Historic UN resolution recognizes healthy environment is a human right

 In a landmark move, on 28 July the United Nations General Assembly recognized that a clean, healthy and sustainable environment is a universal human right.
 This historic resolution–agreed by the UN’s only forum with representation of all 193 Member States–has the potential to bring real change.
 It could usher in social and economic transformation to advance an inclusive green recovery and accelerate progress on the 2030 Agenda.
 Member States now face a stark choice: to respect and uphold this right by taking action to address today’s multiple planetary crises, or to delay and obfuscate.

-This resolution (confirming a 2021 resolution of the Human Rights Council) comes at a moment when growing multidimensional poverty, inequalities and fragility are exacerbated by closely-linked and complex crises.
+This resolution (confirming a 2021 resolution of the Human Rights Council(link is external)) comes at a moment when growing multidimensional poverty, inequalities and fragility are exacerbated by closely-linked and complex crises.
 Conflict, pandemics, unsustainable debt, significant inflationary pressures, environmental degradation, biodiversity loss, pollution and climate change combine to create significant threats to human security and human development.

 A clean, healthy and sustainable environment is essential for our survival.
 A stable climate is a precondition for good harvests and food security, for economic well-being and progress on human development.
 Sustainably managing, preserving and restoring healthy ecosystems and the rich biodiversity upon which healthy lives and livelihoods depend is critical to a development trajectory that ensures no one is left behind.